Feb. 1 is the deadline to apply to begin the program in September. (Application must be complete and all documents uploaded.)

 An applicant's suitability will be evaluated by the admissions committee based on background, marks, and space available.

-Terms start in September, May and January.
+The term starts in September.
 International applications should be completed (and student accepted) at least three months prior to the start of the term to allow time for processing of student visa documents.

 |Program||Expected Length||Project and/or thesis||Course based|